ezsystems/commerce-documentation/docs/api/field_type_reference/varianttype.md

 The VariantType Field Type offers a user interface for editing variants.

-The FieldType offers a selection of preconfigured variant types.
+The Field Type offers a selection of preconfigured variant types.

 ![](../img/additional_ez_fieldtypes_12.png)